Kembra Pfahler: 1990s: The Voluptuous Horror of Karen Black and Sewing Circle

-2000s: Art Exhibitions and Shows
+2000s: Art exhibitions and shows

 In a 2005 Pfahler held a solo exhibition at Rove Projects in London.
 The exhibition, titled File Under V, consisted of self-portraits, performance documentation, and band props from VHOKB.
 In January 2007, Pfahler, with Julie Atlas Muz, curated a mixed-media art exhibition titled Womanizer at Deitch Projects.
 The show included works by E.V.
 Day, Breyer P-Orridge, Vaginal Davis, and burlesque performer Bambi the Mermaid.
 Her contribution was an installation with a bed set that contained a skeleton and dolls painted in multiple colors, surrounded by walls plastered with red paste, as well as a video that shows her ripping the dolls out of a birthing canal.
 As part of the 2008 Whitney Biennial and with support from the Art Production Fund, Pfahler and Voluptuous Horror gave a performance in the Park Avenue Armory's Drill Hall on March 14, 2008.
 These performances included her works Actressocracy and Whitney Live.

-In 2009 alongside gallerist Kathy Grason, Pfhaler published a photographic catalog of her work in the form of a book titled Beautalism.
+In 2009 alongside gallerist Kathy Grayson, Pfhaler published a photographic catalog of her work in the form of a book titled Beautalism.
 In these exhibitions Pfahler started creating 'butt prints' through 'sit ins' where she uses the colours of the body paint from her Karen Black costumes, inspired by Yves Klein's practice these work's create paintings via bodily action.
 These butt prints feature in Season 6, Episode 6 of Gossip Girl (2012).

 2010-Present

 She has starred as 'Sister Kembra' in Bruce LaBruce's The Misandrists (2017) and was interviewed as part of the documentary The Advocate for Fagdom by Angélique Bosio about the queercore filmmaker.

-Pfahler has held three recent solo shows in the UK with Emalin.
+Pfahler has held three solo shows in the UK with Emalin.
 In 2016, Capital Improvements recreated her apartment in the gallery and used London-based artists as the 'girls of Karen Black' including Angel Rose and Phoebe Patey-Ferguson.
 Rebel Without a Cock (2019), featured a giant mirror ball penis and 'mirrorballs' and a performance on roller skates and On the Record Off the Record: Sound Off (2022), consisting of new works and collages of documentation from her work in clubs in the 1980s.

-In fall 2019, Pfahler walked in the Mugler Spring 2020 Ready-to-Wear fashion show.
+In fall 2019, Pfahler walked in the Mugler Spring 2020 ready-to-wear fashion show.
 She has also modeled for Rick Owens, Rodarte, Marc Jacobs, and Helmut Lang.

 Pfhaler performed in the window of The Hole Gallery in 2019 called Slippery When Dead, inspired by a surfer film her father was in called Slipper When Wet (1958) by Bruce Brown.
 The same year she played a rock in Anohni's play SHE WHO SAW BEAUTIFUL THINGS at The Kitchen, alongside her teacher Lorraine O'Grady as well as Laurie Anderson and Charles Atlas.
 Pfahler still regularly performs with The Voluptuous Horror of Karen Black alongside staging exhibitions and performances.